open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/okta.md

 ## Example Call

-Using the Okta data plugin in Enterprise OPA with an Okta developer account, and all the client scopes listed above granted, this is an example of the shape and amount of data we gather:
+Using the Okta data plugin in EOPA with an Okta developer account, and all the client scopes listed above granted, this is an example of the shape and amount of data we gather: